- Urbanbees project

 During four years, data is collected once a month, at each of the 24 sites.
 Data is recorded by INRA and Arthropologia members.
 Two methods are used, quantitative (colour-coded dishes) and qualitative (capture by net).

-In 2012, special nets will be set up at the openings of nests to capture specimens for data collection.
+In 2012, special nets will be set up at the openings of nests in nesting walls and on the square of soils to capture specimens for data collection.

 The bees are then prepared (mounted and labelled) for identification.
 Once they are divided into family and genre, they are either put into their species category on the field, or, sent to specialists of the genre in question, in other countries in Europe.
-During the four year study, we hope to collect an estimation of 18 000 specimens in the four different environments.
-As new data come in, and analyses are made, the findings will be posted on this site.
+During the four year study, we collected 18600 specimens in the four different environments.

 A method of data collection used in the protocol of the UrbanBees research